loganlinn/nodechat-android/README.md

 # Android NodeChat #
-### Foreword ###
+### Deprecated ###

-This is a project for a Network Application Design course.
-It is not actively developed or bug free, though feel free to fork.
+This was a toy application that is no longer being developed.
+I have even lost track of the backend node.js code; it used to be on node.js homepage and I never thought to commit it here :(

 ### About ###